FAQ'S

 • What is the Reference for Driscoll’s Model of Reflection (2007)?

-The updated 2007 reference is from John Driscoll’s book: [Driscoll, J. (2007).
+The 2007 reference (for the refined application in clinical supervision) is: Driscoll, J. (2007).
 Practising Clinical Supervision: A Reflective Approach for Healthcare Professionals (2nd ed.).
-Edinburgh: Baillière Tindall Elsevier.]
-This text expands on the model’s application in clinical supervision and reflective practice for healthcare professionals.
+Edinburgh: Baillière Tindall Elsevier.

 • What’s the Difference Between Driscoll and Rolfe’s Reflective Models?